 I came, I saw, I shot review

-The actors do well, although their endeavors (like most other things) tend to get lost in the shenanigans.
-Saxon has the right face and acting style for the genre and you wonder why he wasn't asked more often (he only appeared in that very late Italian western, Jonathan degli orsi).
-Flore is beautiful and Anchoriz performs his usual assortment of tricks as the Mexican gang leader.
-Carlo Rustichelli’s score offers a collection of tunes you rather expect to hear on a fairy ground than in a spaghetti western; the theme played over the flashy credits, actually reminded me of the finale of Hitchcock’s Strangers on a Train, with the merry-go-round spinning out of control.
+The characters are stereotypes, but the actors are well-chosen and seem to enjoy themselves a lot.
+Saxon has the right face and acting style for the genre and you wonder why he wasn't asked more often (he only appeared in that very late Italian western, Jonathan degli orsi); Flori is beautiful and Anchoriz performs his usual assortment of tricks as the Mexican gang leader.
+Carlo Rustichelli’s score offers a collection of tunes you rather expect to hear on a fairy ground than in a spaghetti western.
 The documentary Western, Italian Style (1968) offers some behind-the-scenes footage; we see a young Enzo giving instructions to his actors how to knock somebody down.
 He also talks – in English – to the camera, explaining his love for westerns with both action and humor.

 Titles, titles, titles ...